VirusTotal/yara/docs/yarapython.rst

     'strings': [(81L, '$a', 'abc'), (141L, '$b', 'def')] }

-The *matches* field indicates if the rules matches the data or not.
+The *matches* field indicates if the rule matches the data or not.
 The *strings* fields is a list of matching strings, with vectors of the form::

   (<offset>, <string identifier>, <string data>)